redaoui97/writeups/sar/writeup.md

 ### Key Processes

-[Describe processes that are running to provide basic services on the box, such as webserver, ftp, etc. For any custom binaries, include source code (in a separate file unless very short).
-Also include if any of the services or programs are installed intentionally vulnerable versions.].

-This machine hosts an apache web server, and uses the sar2html tool.
+This machine hosts an apache web server, that has the sar2html tool.

 ## Writeup